|Application Deadline||Decision Notification|

 For structure, I recommend following the same 4 part structure:

 - The action: What initiatives/actions you took?
 How did you deal with the challenges?
-How did you process your thoughts and took your decisions? (approx125- 130 words)
+How did you process your thoughts and take your decisions? (approx125- 130 words)

 - The outcome/result: What were the results of your efforts?
 What was the resolution of the story? (approx. 40-50 words)